Martyna94/PennyLane/Challenges_2023/README.md

 * A Pauli-Worded Problem -300
 * Entangled Robot Swarms - 400
 * One-Bit Wonder - 500
-* Sqy Trotter - 100
+* Sqy Trotter - 100 - Implement the unitary evolution of a Hamiltonian using a quantum circuit.**TODO
-* Unitary Operator and Beyond -200
+* Unitary Operator and Beyond -200 - Apply a non-unitary operator to a quantum state. **TODO
 * Don't Hit the Ground - 300
 * Desperate Measures - 400
 * Ising Uprising - 500